Crackdown (video game): Downloadable content

 On 19 February 2007, a free downloadable pack was made available for the game.
 The pack includes four new playable male agents, three of whom have unique, upgradable headgear.
 A free update was released on 11 May 2007, which allows the player to reset gangs, makes it easier to find orbs, improves stunt ring visibility, enhances targeting and camera angles when driving, and provides several other minor fixes.
 This update also includes a new ground strike attack.

 Two packs of downloadable content were released on 10 May 2007.
 The "Free-For-All" pack, which is available free, adds a mode called "Keys to the City" to the main menu.
 It allows the player to impound any vehicle and store it at the Agency and allows the player to enter a "Keys to the City" mode that allows them to alter the Agent's statistics or create several items, and other effects, but disables the unlocking of achievements and saving of progress within the game.
 The "Gettin' Busy" bonus pack introduced new vehicles, new weapons, new side missions, and a new street racing activity.
 By September 2007, the "Gettin' Busy" pack had been downloaded from Xbox Live around 200,000 times.

 The May 2007 title update and downloadable content were linked to a glitch which reset a number of players' saved games when they played the game's co-operative mode.
 The developers apologized for the glitch and offered a temporary workaround, however, saved games already lost to the glitch were not recoverable.
 On 16 May 2007, a further title update was released, resolving the issue, in addition to fixing issues with access to the Halo 3 beta.

+After Crackdown 3's release, the downloadable content for Crackdown and the game itself were made available for free.